Appeal and arbitration under Ethiopian Arbitration Law

-What would you answer if you are confronted with a question: is appeal a fundamental right?
-Would you say yes, no or neither?
+What would you answer if you were confronted with a question: is appeal a fundamental right?
+Would you say yes, no, or neither?
 I think the argument leans towards yes, does not it?
 Art 20(6) of the constitution affirms the right of any person to “appeal to the competent court against an order”; yet, I do not aim to discuss appeal in courts, but its general perception in arbitration.

 Before any arbitration proceeding is underway, it presupposes a valid dispute settlement clause.
 In the book prepared by FreshFields Law Firm, called The FreshFields Guide to Arbitration and ADR, a valid arbitration clause should include inter alia applicable law, arbitrating institution, whether or not the tribunal will grant provisional measures, exclusion of appeals, and language of arbitration.

 The civil code and the civil procedure code aspire to govern arbitration proceeding from its beginning until an award is executed.
 Among the main issues that I find unanswered and perplexing is the question of appeal in arbitration.
 Art 350 et seq of Ethiopian Civil Procedure Code (CPC) is devoted about appeal, set aside of an award.
 The CPC looks more liberal than expected: it allows for parties to contractually waive their right to appeal, commonly referred as finality of arbitration clause.
 Appeal against arbitral awards is made in the same way as appeal from judgments is conducted.
 Art 352 specifies the court that has appellate jurisdiction: it is the “appellate court which would have had appellate jurisdiction” had the case been filed to a court.